hardikprakash/upskillr/README.md

 # Upskillr

-Upskillr is an AI-powered career development platform that helps users identify skill gaps and receive personalized recommendations by analyzing their resumes against current job market demands.
+Upskillr is an AI-powered career development app that helps users identify skill gaps and receive personalized recommendations by analyzing their resumes against current job market demands.

 ## Features